Alico, Inc.: Alico Citrus

-Alico Citrus is a leading American citrus producer, with over 8.1 million boxes of citrus in the 2018–19 season.
+Alico Citrus is an American citrus producer, with over 8.1 million boxes of citrus in the 2018–19 season.
 The company is a wholly owned subsidiary of Alico, Inc. The company owns and manages citrus groves in seven Florida counties - Collier, Charlotte, DeSoto, Hendry, Hardee, Highlands, and Polk Counties and engages in the cultivation of citrus trees to produce citrus for delivery to the fresh and processed citrus markets.
 Alico Citrus totaled approximately 45,000 gross acres at September 30, 2019.

 Alico reported a 68% increase in citrus production for the 2019 Fiscal Year compared to the year prior.
 The company also planted 400,000 new trees in both FY 2018 and 2019.

+In January 2024, Alico received funding supporting the use of Oxytetracycline to address the effects of citrus greening from the Citrus Research and Field Trial Foundation.
+Over 35% of producing trees have been treated with the antibiotic via trunk injection.

 Alico Citrus division cultivates citrus trees to produce citrus for delivery to the processed and fresh citrus markets.
 Its sales to the processed market constitute approximately 97% of the company's citrus sales annually.
 Alico Citrus produces Early and Mid-Season varieties, primarily Hamlin oranges, as well as a Valencia variety for the processed market.

 Alico Citrus’ sales to the fresh market constitute approximately 3% of its citrus sales annually.
 The company produces numerous varieties to the fresh fruit market including grapefruit, navel and other fresh varieties.
 Generally, Alico's fresh fruit is sold to packing houses by the box, and the packing houses are responsible for the harvest and haul of these boxes.

 Alico also engages in complementary activities including contracting for harvesting, hauling and marketing and the purchase and resale of fruit.

+In January 2024 Alico announced their intention to discontinue citrus crop operations due to greening disease and weather damage.
+They intend to keep 75% of their land in agriculture through leasing to other agricultural operators.